Package 'TDLM'

 check

-a character indicating what types of check ("format" or "format_and_names") should be used (see Details).
+A character indicating which types of check ("format" or "format_and_names") should be used (see Details).

 Details